The History of Novenas

 The word “novena” itself comes from the Latin for the number nine, and Christians have associated this number with various themes, the aforementioned preparation for Pentecost, the nine months Christ spent in the Virgin’s womb, or the Lord giving up His spirit at the ninth hour upon the Cross.

-We offer four preached Novenas each year, and three non-preached Novenas, along with a month-long commemoration of the souls of the faithful departed during all of November.
+We offer three preached Novenas each year, and three non-preached Novenas, along with a preached Triduum (shorter, three-day novena) and a month-long commemoration of the souls of the faithful departed during all of November.
 We offer a Mass and remember all intentions at our times of prayer as a Dominican community, as well as placing all intentions we receive on the altar of St. Jude.
 Intentions can be submitted online, by phone, by mail, or even in person at our office or Shrine.

 - Our Lady of Lourdes (February 3-11)

 - St. Monica (August 25-27)